The best books about the Spanish Civil War

 by Ernest Hemingway

-Spending the years of the Spanish Civil War as a reporter for the North American Newspaper Alliance, author Ernest Hemingway had a firsthand view of the experiences of Spanish citizens, as well as the native and foreign fighters, who risked their lives during the war.
+Working as a reporter for the North American Newspaper Alliance during the Spanish Civil War, author Ernest Hemingway had a firsthand view of the experiences of Spanish citizens, as well as the native and foreign fighters, who risked their lives during the conflict.
 In For Whom the Bell Tolls, considered one of the greatest novels of the twentieth century, Hemingway examines the experience of war, brutality, and the value of human life through the story of American volunteer fighter Robert Jordan.

 The Muse